TKE-eSports/README.md/README.md

 [Website](https://www.tke-bot.tk?from=github) | [Discord](https://www.tke-bot.tk/redirect?from=github&url=https://discord.gg/Vgd5vMn) | [Twitter](https://www.tke-bot.tk/redirect?from=github&url=https://twitter.com/TIMEKEEPERS0) | [Instagram](https://www.tke-bot.tk/redirect?from=github&url=https://www.instagram.com/timekeepers0)

-All projects by TKE are close source, but can we can give you access to them on request.
+All projects by TKE are close source, but we can give you access to them on request.

 To request for the same, kindly contact `Jordaar#5819` in [TKE Discord Server](https://discord.gg/Vgd5vMn).